-In general, the adverse reactions of LANOXIN are dose-dependent and occur at doses higher than those needed to achieve a therapeutic effect.
-Hence, adverse reactions are less common when LANOXIN is used within the recommended dose range or therapeutic serum concentration range and when there is careful attention to concurrent medications and conditions.
+In general, the adverse effects produced by digoxin depend on the dosage and occur at doses higher than those required to achieve a therapeutic effect.
+As a result, adverse effects are less common when digoxin is used within the recommended dosage range or within the range of therapeutic serum concentrations and close attention is paid to concomitant conditions and medication.

 Adverse reactions are listed below by system organ class and frequency.
-Frequencies are defined as: very common ( $\geq$ 1/10), common ( $\geq$ 1/100 and < 1/10), uncommon ( $\geq$ 1/1000 and < 1/100), rare ( $\geq$ 1/10,000 and < 1/1000), very rare (< 1/10,000), including isolated reports.
+Frequencies are defined as: very common ( $\geq 1/10$ ), common ( $\geq 1/100$ and < 1/10), uncommon ( $\geq 1/1000$ and < 1/100), rare ( $\geq 1/10,000$ and < 1/1000), very rare (< 1/10,000), including isolated reports.
 Very common, common and uncommon events were generally determined from clinical trial data.
 The incidence in placebo was taken into account.
-Adverse drug reactions identified through postmarketing surveillance were considered to be rare or very rare (including isolated reports).
+Adverse drug reactions identified through post-marketing surveillance were considered to be rare or very rare (including isolated reports).